Wombourne branch line: Construction and traffic

 The southern section of the branch, known as the Kingswinford branch, began as a goods-only single track line serving local collieries and brickworks.
 The first 11/2 miles from Kingswinford Junction to Bromley Basin opened in November 1858 at which time it was still part of the Oxford Worcester and Wolverhampton Railway.
 Following amalgamation with the GWR, the branch extended northwards in stages and by the late 1800s had reached Himley.
 A pre-First World War Railway Operating appendix still referred to the Kingswingford Branch Line as a 31/2 mile single track line used for goods and mineral traffic only.

-The GWR (New Railway) Act of 1905 authorised the construction of a line from Oxley to Bridgnorth on the Severn Valley Railway, to be joined by an extension from the Kingswinford branch at Himley.
-This scheme was revised by the 1913 GWR Act which postponed the Bridgnorth extension and authorised construction of the Wombourne branch direct from Oxley Junction to Kingswinford Junction, including upgrading the existing Kingswinford branch.
+The Great Western Railway (New Railways) Act 1905 (5 Edw.
+7. c. xcviii) authorised the construction of a line from Oxley to Bridgnorth on the Severn Valley Railway, to be joined by an extension from the Kingswinford branch at Himley.
+This scheme was revised by the Great Western Railway Act 1913 (3 & 4 Geo.
+5. c. lvi) which postponed the Bridgnorth extension and authorised construction of the Wombourne branch direct from Oxley Junction to Kingswinford Junction, including upgrading the existing Kingswinford branch.
 The main stations were to be at Tettenhall, Wombourn and Himley with a number of smaller halts.

 Construction of the new line began in 1913, but work was halted within three years following the outbreak of World War I. After the war ended in 1918, construction resumed.
-The 1924 GWR Additional Powers Act which sought to extend the date for opening to 1925 also renewed the authorisation for the postponed Bridgnorth extension.
+The Great Western Railway (Additional Powers) Act 1924 (14 & 15 Geo.
+5. c. l) which sought to extend the date for opening to 1925 also renewed the authorisation for the postponed Bridgnorth extension.
 The Wombourne Branch opened for passenger traffic in May 1925, but passenger numbers proved disappointing and services were discontinued in 1932 after just seven years.
 The Bridgnorth extension was never completed.